 Within an hour of my arrival, I went with several of them to book a tour for the following day.

-I then spent the remaining hour of daylight walking around Potosí, a UNESCO World Heritage Site and back in the 17th Century, one of the richest cities in the Western Hemisphere.
+I then spent the remaining hour of daylight walking around Potosí, a UNESCO World Heritage Site, and back in the 17th Century, one of the wealthiest cities in the Western Hemisphere.

 Old churches showed signs of the Potosí's former grandeur.

 Today, Potosí is the capital of the poorest department of South America's most impoverished country.

 The following day, I enjoyed a big breakfast courtesy of the hostel before heading out to the Greengo Tours office with several others at 9 AM.

 There, we met our passionate Bolivian guide, Julio César Morales Zambrana, a former miner with the 10 de Noviembre miner's cooperative, operating in the Pampa Oruro mine.

 In 1989, he began learning English and transitioned from working in the Potosí silver mine to working as a tour guide and translator.

 We boarded a local bus to the Miner's Market, a place where miners can shop for their tools of the trade, as well as their vices.